danielmelilli/danielmelilli.github.io/_posts/2019-08-18-install-icinga2-on-rpi.md

 ```

 Enable port 80 (http).
-Best practice is to only enable port 443 (https) and use TLS certificates.
+Best practice is usually to only enable port 443 (https) and use TLS certificates.

 ```
 iptables: